Skip to content

 In most cases, especially if you do not use Long-Running Jobs, the Karafka default offset management strategy should be more than enough.
 It ensures that after batch processing as well as upon rebalances, before partition reassignment, all the offsets are committed.
 In a healthy system with stable deployment procedures and without frequent short-lived consumer generations, the number of re-processings should be close to zero.

-Note: You need to mark the message as consumed for the #revoked? method result to change.
+You do not need to mark the message as consumed for the #revoked? method result to change.

-Note: When using the Long-Running Jobs feature, #revoked? result changes independently from marking messages.
+When using the Long-Running Jobs feature, #revoked? result also changes independently from marking messages.

 Karafka consumer instances are persistent by default.
 This means that a single consumer instance will "live" as long as a given process instance consumes a given topic partition.
 This means you can elevate in-memory processing and buffering to achieve better performance.